n4bb12/vercel-github-oauth-proxy/README.md

 This routes all traffic through the lambda endpoint.

 Adapt `includeFiles` to your public output folder.
 Including these files is required because the static website needs to be deployed as part of the lambda function, not the default build.
-See also the [function docs](https://vercel.com/docs/configuration?query=includeFiles#project/functions) and [limits](https://vercel.com/docs/platform/limits?query=includeFiles#serverless-function-size).
+See also the [function docs](https://vercel.com/docs/projects/project-configuration#functions) and [size limit docs](https://vercel.com/docs/functions/serverless-functions/runtimes#size-limits).

 ### Step 4 — Build

 If you have an existing `build` script, rename it to `vercel-build` to build your website as part of the lambda build instead of the normal build.

 Make sure to not keep the `build` script as it would result in duplicate work or may break deployment entirely.
-For more information see [custom-build-step-for-node-js](https://vercel.com/docs/runtimes#advanced-usage/advanced-node-js-usage/custom-build-step-for-node-js).
+For more information see [custom-build-step-for-node-js](https://vercel.com/docs/functions/serverless-functions/runtimes/node-js#custom-build-step-for-node.js).

 ```json
 {